Filpill/blog-web/content/projects/data_system.md

 ---

 # Summary
-I'm always suprised by organisations which are not investing resources into automating their processes.

-Yes, large organisations are complex and sprawling in nature.
-However, I am always spotting oppertunities to streamline processes and alleviate the burden from our day to day work.
+I am always spotting oppertunities to streamline processes and alleviate the burden from our day to day work.

 This article serves as an example for the wide ranging applications I've been using Python to automate both simple and complex tasks with high efficiency.

-# An Idealistic Data Processing System
+# Data Transformation & Processing System

-These are the ideal goals we are trying to achieve:
+These are some of the goals we are trying to achieve:

-- To build complete end-to-end solutions from source to user.
+- To build complete end-to-end data solutions from source to user.
-- We want to minimise manual intervention during the data processing.
+- We want to minimise manual task inputs during the data processing.
-- Build tools which are adaptable according to buisness needs.
+- Build tools which are adaptable according to business needs.

-Here is a very high level view of a system of data pipelines I've built in the past:
+This is a high level view of a data analytics pipeline I've built in the past:
 {{<mermaid>}}
 graph TD;
     subgraph Process Initiation